 How do I export my results?

 You click the three dot menu on the right, choose your format (currently .csv or json is available) and then click Create Export.
-When your export has been created, you can download it.
+You can download your export when it has been created.

 Are there going to be more changes in the future?

-The table will change as we add more functionality and more security issues.
-The focus is to enable users with large attack surfaces to easily view, prioritise and export their data.
+The table will change as we add more functionality and security issues.
+The focus is on enabling users with large attack surfaces to easily view, prioritize, and export their data.

 How do I send feedback if I want to suggest a new functionality or improvement?